 When selecting experts to testify, attorneys must be cognizant of the particular specialty of their medical expert in order to make the strongest case.
 Medical care almost always involves input from multiple practitioners at different stages of treatment.
 As a result, litigating medical malpractice cases, or any case with a medical component may require more than one medical expert witness.

 The best medical experts are the ones who can clearly articulate the medical treatment process to a judge and jury without intimidating or confusing them.
 When first discussing your case with a prospective medical expert witness, ask them pointed questions to gauge how effective of an expert they could be.
 Make sure to select an expert who breaks down technical jargon and simplifies complex topics.
 Keep in mind that the success of a medical case often hinges on the expert testimony.
-That being said, how an expert details errors that may have been committed and conveys their analysis can indicate how successfully they will perform in front of a jury.
+That being said, a medical expert’s ability to clearly detail errors that may have been committed and convey strong analysis indicates they will likely perform well in front of a jury.